Developmental language disorder: Relationship with other neurodevelopmental disorders

-DLD often co-occurs with other, milder neurodevelopmental disorders of unknown origin, such as attention-deficit hyperactivity disorder, developmental dyslexia or developmental coordination disorder.
+DLD often co-occurs with other neurodevelopmental disorders of unknown origin, such as attention-deficit hyperactivity disorder, developmental dyslexia or developmental coordination disorder.
 These do not preclude a diagnosis of DLD, but should be noted as co-occurring conditions.

 Risk factors

 It is generally accepted that DLD is strongly influenced by genetic factors.
 The best evidence comes from the twin study method.
 Two twins growing up together are exposed to the same home environment, yet may differ radically in their language skills.
 Such different outcomes are, however, much more common in fraternal (non-identical) twins, who are genetically different.
 Identical twins share the same genes and tend to be much more similar in language ability.
 There can be some variation in the severity and persistence of DLD in identical twins, indicating that non-genetic factors affect the course of disorder, but it is unusual to find a child with DLD who has an identical twin with typical language.

 There was considerable excitement when a large, multigenerational family with a high rate of DLD were found to have a mutation of the FOXP2 gene just in the affected family members.
 However, subsequent studies have found that, though DLD runs in families, it is not usually caused by a mutation in FOXP2 or another specific gene.
 Current evidence suggests that there are many different genes that can influence language learning, and DLD results when a child inherits a particularly detrimental combination of risk factors, each of which may have only a small effect.
 Nevertheless, study of the mode of action of the FOXP2 gene has helped identify other common genetic variants involved in the same neural pathways that may play a part in causing DLD.

 Language disorders are associated with aspects of home environment, and it is often assumed that this is a causal link, with poor language stimulation leading to weak language skills.
 Twin studies, however, show that two children in the same home environment can have very different language outcomes, suggesting we should consider other explanations for the link.
 Children with DLD often grow up into adults who have relatively low educational attainments, and their children may share a genetic risk for language disorder.

 One non-genetic factor that is known to have a specific impact on language development is being a younger sibling in a large family.